Opetry16/goitneo-python-hw-1-group-8/README.md

     {"name": "Jan Koum", "birthday": datetime(1976, 2, 24)},
 ]

-Exercise 2:
+Exercise 2(VSC):
-It is a virtual bot assistant that will recognise commands entered from the keyboard and respond according to the entered command.
+It is a consol bot assistant that will recognise commands entered from the keyboard and respond according to the entered command.

 The bot accepts commands: